 Students are to remain on campus at all times during the school day.
 If students must leave the campus for health reasons, the school nurse will call parents.
-If a parent wishes to take their child out of school before the regular dismissal time, the parent must notify the administration office.
+If a parent wishes to take their child out of school before the regular dismissal time, the parent must notify Ms Naseemah, the Reception Secretary, and the homeroom teacher.
 The student may be picked up from reception or the nurse at the designated time.
-Parents are asked not to go directly to the classroom during instructional time to get a student, but instead are to wait in reception while a member of staff collects the student and brings them to the parent.
-When leaving the campus with their child(ren), parents must ensure that the homeroom teacher and reception have been informed.
+Parents are asked not to go directly to the classroom during instructional time to get a student, but instead are to wait in reception until their child is brought to them.
+When leaving the campus with their child(ren), parents must ensure they have signed the Early